 credentials she has often provided training for her state and regional associations, helping others grow in their financial aid knowledge.

-Jim currently serves as dean of student financial services at Gonzaga University where he supervises financial aid, student accounts, student employment and campus card services.
+Jim retired in October 2023 from his role as dean of student financial services at Gonzaga University where he supervised financial aid, student accounts, and student employment.
 He has previously served in roles as the director of financial aid, director of student financial services, and associate provost for enrollment management.
-Jim has also served as a NASFAA Standards of Excellence (SOE) Peer Reviewer since 2009.
+Jim has been active in NASFAA Standards of Excellence (SOE) Peer Review Program as a Team Lead since 2009.
+He has been the President of the Western Association of Student Financial Aid Administrators (WASFAA) and the Washington State Financial Aid Association (WFAA).
+Jim has served on many NASFAA Committees and Task Forces including most recently the FAFSA Simplification Task Force.

 Sharon retired in October 2019 after working 30 years in the Nevada System of Higher Education (NSHE).
 From 2011-2019, she led the financial aid office and programs at Truckee Meadows Community College (TMCC).
 She also supervised the director and program director for academic advisement, international student services, the Recruitment and Access Center, and Veteran Student Services.
 Prior to working at TMCC, she was the director of financial aid at NSHE System Administration , worked earlier at TMCC, and also worked the University of Nevada Reno (UNR), all in financial aid.
 Sharon serves as a mentor for the Nevada Promise Scholarship program and serves on the scholarship committees for the Boys & Girls Club of Truckee Meadows as well as for the Nevada Women’s Fund.
 Because one never fully retires, Sharon works part time in various contract roles, and serves as an adjunct faculty member in UNR’s educational leadership graduate program, teaching Enrollment Management/Financial Aid.
 She has a master’s in counseling and educational psychology and bachelor’s in business administration/computer information systems, all from UNR.
 She has been married for 40 years to her husband Mike, and they have two grown children, Megan and Zach.